Jan Wojciech Balicki: Life

 Jan Wojciech Balicki was born in 1869 in Rzeszów to Mikołaja Balicki.
 During his childhood he underwent studies at school in Rzeszow from 1876 to 1888.
 He commenced his studies for the priesthood in September 1888.

-He was ordained to the priesthood on 20 July 1892 and was then positioned in Polna where he was stationed for fifteen months - garnering a reputation as a gifted preacher - until being sent for further studies at the Pontifical Gregorian University in Rome from 1893 until 1897.
+Balicki was ordained to the priesthood on 20 July 1892 and was then sent to Polna where he was stationed for fifteen months, garnering a reputation as a gifted preacher, until he went for further studies at the Pontifical Gregorian University in Rome from 1893 until 1897.
 It was there that he graduated in philosophical studies and in canon law in addition to receiving a doctorate in his theological studies.
-It was also there that he studied and focused on Thomas Aquinas and during his free time went to the churches of the saints and the Apostles - he also came to the realization that science could in fact also lead a man to God.
+It was also there that he studied and focused on Thomas Aquinas and during his free time went to the churches of the saints and the apostles — he also came to the realization that science could in fact also lead a man to God.

 His return home saw him go back to where he studied as a priest and he taught dogmatic theological studies from 1897.
 He was made its prefect of studies and held the post until 1897 to 1900 and then later its vice-rector in 1927 until he was made the rector in 1928; he resigned all posts after a bout of ill health in 1934 but continued to live there.
 However Balicki continued to serve as a confessor and as a spiritual director to seminarians.
 Among those that he had taught were the Bb.
 Władysław Findysz (also serving as his spiritual aide) and Stanislaus Kolodziej.

 In the second half of February 1948 he was diagnosed with bilateral pneumonia and tuberculosis in its advanced stage.
 Balicki died in hospital on 15 March 1948 of both tuberculosis and pneumonia and is buried in the Cathedral of the Assumption of the Blessed Virgin Mary and St. John the Baptist.